Hello and Welcome.

 I have experience in working with chronic and invisible illnesses, hair loss, cultural identity, and issues around creativity.

-If you feel like you would like to work with me, please email or call for an initial conversation where you can ask any questions you might have.
+If you feel like you would like to work with me, please email or call to arrange an initial meeting and/or to ask any questions you have.

 Notes on Accessibility: